01-edu/public/subjects/java/piscine/StarGalaxy/README.md

 It has one private property : `celestialObjects` of type `List<CelestialObject>`.

-It has one constructor with no parameters, which instantiate an empty list in the `celestialObjects` property.
+It has one constructor with no parameters, which initialises `celestialObjects` property with an empty list.

-We add a getter for the `celestialObjects` property (`getCelestialObjects`).
+We add a getter for `celestialObjects` property (`getCelestialObjects`).

 We create a new method `addCelestialObject` with a `CelestialObject` argument.
 This method adds the object in parameter to the `celestialObjects` list.